gofynd/fdk-client-kotlin/documentation/PLATFORM.md

-Update a collection by it's id.
-On successful request, returns the updated collection
+Adds items to a collection specified by its `id`.
+See `CollectionItemRequest` for the list of attributes needed to add items to an collection.

 *Success Response*

-The Collection object.
-See example below or refer `CollectionCreateResponse` for details.
+Status object.
+Tells whether the operation was successful.

-Schema: `CollectionCreateResponse`
+Schema: `UpdatedResponse`